vermeerp/CookBook/Vegetables/best_brussels_sprouts_ever.md

 - Wash and trim the ends off of each Brussels sprout, and cut in half
 - Toss into slow cooker
 - Add the remaining ingredients and stir through
-- Cover and cook on high for 1.5 - 2 hourse, or on low for 3 to 4 hours
+- Cover and cook on high for 1.5 - 2 hours, or on low for 3 to 4 hours
 - Stir well to distribute the sauce before serving.

 ## Notes